Understanding and Estimating the Execution Time of Quantum Circuits: Data Preparation

-We select our subject quantum programs from the MQT Benchmark~\cite{Quetschlich2023mqtbench} which provides an extensive collection of quantum programs covering various quantum computing applications across different levels of abstraction.
-This library comprises 3,000 quantum programs, spanning from 2 to 130 qubits.
+We select our subject quantum circuits from the MQT Benchmark~\cite{Quetschlich2023mqtbench} which provides an extensive collection of quantum circuits covering various quantum computing applications across different levels of abstraction.
+This library comprises 3,000 quantum circuits, spanning from 2 to 130 qubits.
 Notably, this dataset exhibits significant diversity as it considers two qubit technologies, seven different backends, two compilers, and six corresponding settings.
-This diversity renders it a robust and versatile resource for our research that aims to estimate quantum execution time for diverse quantum programs.
+This diversity renders it a robust and versatile resource for our research that aims to estimate quantum execution time for diverse quantum circuits.
 Due to the limitation of quantum computing resources, we must select a subset for our experiments.
 For the compiler, we have chosen Qiskit, an open-source SDK tailored for quantum computing.
-Qiskit specializes in circuit, pulse, and algorithm levels, enabling the creation and manipulation of quantum programs.
-These programs can be executed on prototype quantum backends available through the IBM Quantum Platform or via simulators on local machines.
+Qiskit specializes in circuit, pulse, and algorithm levels, enabling the creation and manipulation of quantum circuits.
+These circuits can be executed on prototype quantum backends available through the IBM Quantum Platform or via simulators on local machines.
 Adhering to the circuit model of universal quantum computation, Qiskit is versatile, supporting various quantum hardware types that comply with this model, including superconducting qubits and trapped ions.

 As for the abstraction level selection (the different stages of compilation mentioned in Section~\ref{sec:background:compilation}), we choose the Target-independent Level.
 This is the compilation level for quantum circuits that end users create directly by writing code on Qiskit.
 For most users who lack extensive knowledge about quantum computers, there is no need for them to know how quantum circuits are compiled onto quantum computers.
 Therefore, selecting this compilation level is more meaningful, practical, and applicable to our research.